iqtree/iqtree.github.io/_posts/doc/2015-11-08-Frequently-Asked-Questions.md

 This test should be regarded as an *explorative tool* which might help to nail down problems in a dataset.
 One would typically not remove failing sequences by default.
 But if the tree shows unexpected topology the test might point in direction of the origin of the problem.

-Furthermore, please keep in mind, this test is performed at the very beginning, where IQ-TREE does not know anything about partitions yet.
-That means, it might be more reasonable to test this separately for each partition in a partition analysis.
+Furthermore, please keep in mind, this test is performed at the very beginning, where IQ-TREE does not know anything about the models yet.
+That means:

+* If you have partitioned (multi-gene) data, it might be more reasonable to test this separately for each partition in a partition analysis.
 Here, one might want to be able to decide whether some partitions should better be discarded if it is hard to find a composition representing the sequences in the partition.
 Or on the other hand if a sequence fails for many partitions and show very unexpected phylogenetic topologies, try without it.
+* If you have (phylogenomic) protein data, you can also try several [protein mixture models](../Substitution-Models/#protein-models), which account for different amino-acid compositions along the sequences, for example, the `C10` to `C60` profile mixture models.

-In any case if one has sequences that fail, it is recommended to always check the alignment (something one should always do anyway), especially if they have been collected and produced automatically.
+* Finally, it is recommended to always check the alignment (something one should always do anyway), especially if they have been collected and produced automatically.

 What is the good number of CPU cores to use?